discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 - <Skill id="45743"/>, <Skill name="Pointblankshot"/> for instant CC.
 Start casting <Skill id="45743"/> just before Ensolyss becomes vulnerable so you can hit both CC skills.
 - Use <Skill name="Rapid Fire"/> and <Skill id="41524"/>, move into the bubble as it spawns.
 - Cast <Skill name='Barrage'/> and towards the end of the cast use <Skill name="Sic Em"/>.
-- When the bar reappears after the bubble use a [consumable](/guides/consumables) to help break it.
+- When the bar reappears after the bubble use a CC skills to help break it.
 - Once its broken burst with <Skill name="One Wolf Pack"/>, <Skill name="Rapid Fire"/>, cancel it half way through and use <Skill name="Worldly Impact"/>, weapon swap, <Skill name="Path of Scars"/> -> <Skill name="Whirling Defense"/>.
 - Autoattack until your <Skill name="Path of Scars"/> is off cool down again and then weapons swap and use <Skill name="Rapid Fire"/>.
 - At this point Ensolyss should dash so cast <Skill name='Barrage'/> mid and then continue with your normal rotation until Ensolyss phases.